 of the stadium was increased to nearly 54,000, with the addition of the

-the construction of luxury suites, club seats and a new press box.
+of the facility luxury suites, club seats and a new press box

 One year later, the $13.5 million south end zone project was completed.

 This added new club areas and the upper deck.
-Today Williams Brice
+A new 26 foot high by

 Stadium is a massive stadium with a seating capacity of just over